The Colledge Family Memorial Fellowship Trust

 Key Selection Criteria

-Based on the fellowship's stated priorities and successful recipients:
+Based on the fellowship's stated priorities:

 1. Clear Learning Objectives: Applications must demonstrate specific, well-defined objectives for the overseas placement.
 The selection committee evaluates the "merits of the proposed centre in relation to the candidate's learning objectives."